Forschung

 Work funded by the German Research Council (DFG; TransRegio 67) and the Federal Ministry of Education and Research (BMBF).

-- Rational engineering of enzymes with improved anti-HIV functional properties
+- Rational engineering of enzymes to improve their functional properties

 Work funded by the German Research Council (DFG).